PrestaShop/open-source/content/releases/prestashop80.md

                         <div class="col-md-4">
                             <h2 class="section-title">Multistore</h2>
                             <p class="mb-5">
-                                Many pages in the Back office have been updated for multistore compatibility, allowing merchants to choose which fields to update when in shop or group context.
+                                Many pages in the back office have been updated for multistore compatibility, allowing merchants to choose which fields to update when in shop or group context.
                             </p>
                         </div>
                         <div class="col-md-8">